 Are you stuck in a rut?
 Not feeling quite like yourself?
 Or maybe you feel a general sense of being unwell.
 When it comes to feeling healthy, we need to consider the physical, mental, and social aspects of our lives.
 Yes, I’m talking about looking at the whole picture.

 Over the years, I’ve learned some super effective hacks that can greatly improve your health and sense of wellbeing.
-If you are ready to bust out of that funk and start feeling awesome, then read on.
+While I can’t take away the ongoing stress of the pandemic, if you are ready for some approachable ways to bust out of that funk and start feeling better, then read on.

 Did you know not getting enough sleep leads to junk food cravings?
 Don’t make things harder on yourself!
-Instead of staying up late to binge watch Netflix, develop a bedtime ritual that actually serves you.
+Instead of staying up late to binge-watch Netflix, develop a bedtime ritual that actually serves you.
 Try avoiding screens like your phone and the TV at least an hour before bed.
 Use this time to integrate self-care practices like meditation, journalling, a bath, or a calming skin-care routine.
-Know how many hours of sleep you need to function at your best (for most people it’s 8).
+Know how many hours of sleep you need to function at your best.

-Here’s how to do it: Start at your feet and work upwards.
+Here’s how to do it: start at your feet and work upwards.
 Brush towards your heart with long, smooth strokes.
-Take your time and invest about 5 minutes into this practice.
+Take your time and invest about five minutes into this practice.
 You’ll feel like a million bucks when you are finished!

 6. Eat more greens

 One of the best things you can do for your health is to eat more greens!
-Whether it’s spinach, kale, swiss chard, arugula, broccoli or bok choy—it is pure life.
+Whether it’s spinach, kale, swiss chard, arugula, broccoli, or bok choy—it is pure life.
 Your skin will thank you.
 Your mood will thank you.
 Your digestion will thank you.
 Every single thing will thank you when you eat more greens.
 Opt for a salad instead of fries, or ask for extra vegetables in replace of potatoes.
-If you are cooking at home, select recipes full of greens that inspire you, and ones that you will actually be excited to eat, like this gorgeous Fall Harvest Quinoa Salad from Half Baked Harvest.
+If you are cooking at home, select recipes full of greens that inspire you, and ones that you will actually be excited to eat.

 Yes, just five minutes.
 It can make a world of difference.
 Try developing a meditation practice—all you need is a quiet place and a chair or floor.
 Minimize distractions, get comfortable, and sit quietly for five minutes.
 Focus on your breath and breath slowly in and out of your nose.
 When your mind begins to wander, bring your focus back to your breath.